 X Some employees.
+Eligible employees are:

+Employees who work the required number of hours on a regularly scheduled basis, and satisfy the eligibility waiting period.

+With respect to dependents:

-Eligible employees are: Employees who work the required number of hours on a regularly scheduled basis, and satisfy the eligibility waiting period. to dependents: We de effer coverage.
-Elizible dependents are X We do offer coverage.
-Eligible dependents are: Dependents of eligible employees.
-I We do not offer coverage. - overage meets the minimum value standard, and the cost of this coverage to you is intended to be attordable e, base d on employee wages.
+X We do offer coverage.
+Eligible dependents are:

+Dependents of eligible employees.

+We do not offer coverage.

+- coverage meets the minimum value standard, and the cost of this coverage to you is intended to be ed on employee wages.

-\\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.